DanielGronau/kopama/README.md

 * `contains`, `containsAll`, `containsAny`, `containsAll` check if the elements match the given values
 * the indexed access operator `[]` matches the pattern with the list element specified by the index

-Array patters are very similar, they have usually just the prefix `array...`.
+Array patters are very similar, the patterns have just an `array...` prefix.
 One exception is the indexed access, which is replaced by the `atIndex` function.

 ### Map Patterns